michad1111/temp-anomalies-graz/README.md

 - `--start`: Starting year of the reference timeframe.
 - `--end`: End year of the reference timeframe.
 - `--month`: Month for which the mean values are calculated (1 to 12).
 If not specified or 0 the mean will be calculated over all months.
+- `--comp`: wo integers for the start and end year of timeframe to compare to reference frame

 Additional optional arguments:
-- `--comp`: wo integers for the start and end year of timeframe to compare to reference frame
 - `--fig`: show data in figure
 - `--trend`: calculate and show trend for timespan specified in `--comp`

 For further information please see `temp_anomalies_graz --help`.

+Until `v1.0` the calculation was done using only `numpy`.
+Since then, `pandas` is used.

 ## Installation